CoPO

 How do I get on a Jury pool?

-If you are Qualified (available and live in a specified locale) and want to serve as a Juror on a particular case, and you do not have any issues which might prevent you from deciding the case fairly, you should submit an online “Request to Serve”.
-Positions in the pool are limited, and are filled in the order that Requests to Serve are received.
-However, you should not submit a Request to Serve casually, as there can be negative consequences for you if you fail to serve as you originally requested.
+If you are qualified (meaning you are available and live in a specified location), and you want to serve as a Juror on a particular case, and you have no issues that would prevent you from deciding the case fairly, you should submit an online “Request to Serve.”Positions in the pool are limited and are filled in the order that Requests to Serve are received.
+However, you should not submit a Request to Serve casually, as there may be negative consequences if you fail to serve after submitting a request.

 How do I get out of the pool and onto a Jury panel?